JustinChavez/Flask-Ask-HW/tutorial/tutorial.md

         return question(round_msg)
 ```
 # Conclusion
 And that is all the code you need!
 Feel free to reference my code in alexa.py and templates.yaml.
-There I included a couple more intents to add help, stop, and cancel intents.
+There I included a couple more intents to add help, stop, and cancel.
 Those intents are not needed for functionality, but are needed if you intend to publish to the Amazon store.

 Hope this helps!